In 2025, choosing the right EMR software is essential for UK clinics that want to enhance workflows, reduce no-shows, and boost patient satisfaction.

 Medesk helps automate scheduling and record-keeping, allowing you to recreate an individual approach to each patient, providing them with maximum attention.

-User voice: “Medesk considers individual roles and responsibilities within the clinic and arranges everything in just the right way for patients, doctors, receptionists, nurses, and practice managers alike.
-From a marketing perspective, we benefit from the online booking and patient portal modules.
-It represents an elegant solution through which our patients can book themselves an appointment over the internet in a couple of clicks.”—Arman Ali, practice manager, Prime Clinic.
+“Medesk considers individual roles and responsibilities within the clinic and arranges everything in just the right way for patients, doctors, receptionists, nurses, and practice managers alike.
+From a marketing perspective, we benefit from the online booking and patient portal modules.” —Arman Ali, practice manager, Prime Clinic.

 Starting price: $1,200–$500,000 based on practice size.